gee-community/msslib/README.md

 mssToaCol = mssToaCol.map(msslib.addNdvi);
 ```

-Apply the MSS clear-view-mask to all images in the collection.
+Apply the MSS clear-view-mask
+([MSScvm](https://jdbcode.github.io/MSScvm/index.html)) to all images in the
+collection to remove clouds and cloud shadows.

 ```js
 mssToaCol = mssToaCol.map(msslib.applyMsscvm);
 ```

 Apply QA band to all images in the collection.

 ```js
 mssToaCol = mssToaCol.map(msslib.applyQaMask);
 ```

 ## Components